-- We have in place a clear biosecurity policy to minimise risk, which includes zero tolerance for notifiable pests, diseases and weeds on all imported stock.
+- We have in place a clear biosecurity policy to minimise risk.
+This includes zero tolerance for notifiable pests, diseases and weeds on all imported stock.

 Ecosystem & Wildlife Preservation

-- In our Garden Centres, we have an extensive range of plants for pollinators, clearly signposted with our plants for purpose signs
+- In our Garden Centres, we have an extensive range of plants for pollinators.
+These are clearly signposted with our plants for purpose signs.

-- We have a system of Integrated Crop Management (ICM) on our nurseries which has greatly reduced any use of chemicals to control pests and diseases, with significant increases in monitoring and biological controls
+- We have a system of Integrated Crop Management (ICM) on our nurseries.
+This has greatly reduced any use of chemicals to control pests and diseases, with significant increases in monitoring and biological controls.

 Green infrastructure, as defined by the Landscape Institute, encompasses the complete network of natural and semi-natural features that intersperse and connect villages, towns and cities.
 It includes parks, woodlands, rivers, allotments, street trees and more.
 This natural infrastructure is often more resilient and able to meet environmental objectives than ‘grey’ infrastructure.

-- Hillier has frequently worked in collaboration with Trees and Design Action Group (TDAG), an organisation that brings together wide-ranging disciplines in the public and private sectors to support the role of urban trees through better collaboration in the planning, design, construction and management and maintenance of our urban places
+- Hillier has frequently worked in collaboration with Trees and Design Action Group (TDAG).
+This organisation brings together wide-ranging disciplines in the public and private sectors to support the role of urban trees through better collaboration in the planning, design, construction and management and maintenance of our urban places.

 External Standards & Certifications

-To better measure our efforts, we work with a number of external partners and have joined a number of accreditation schemes.
+To better measure our efforts, we work with a number of external partners.
+From this we have joined a number of accreditation schemes.

 - In 2019, we joined The Planet Mark.
 This is a certification programme that recognises companies committing to continuous improvements in sustainability.
 Through it, companies can measure and find opportunities to reduce carbon emissions, energy and water consumption, waste and more.